atomizejs/atomizejs.github.com/getting_started.markdown

-None of these examples need to be *served* by a web-server: provided you have the AtomizeJS server running as described above, pointing your browser directly at the HTML files directly on your machine (i.e. with a `file:///...` URL) will work perfectly well.
+None of these examples need to be *served* by a web-server: provided you have the AtomizeJS server running as described above, pointing your browser directly at the HTML files on your machine (i.e. with a `file:///...` URL) will work perfectly well.

 # Writing and reading